nataliegirard/javascript30/01 - JavaScript Drum Kit/readme.md

 ### 1- &lt;kdb>

 I've never worked with keybindings and would not have thought about using the `<kdb>` semantic tag if I had written the HTML for this challenge.

+### 2- keycode.info

+I usually use `console.log` when I want to know the keycode of the key that is pressed.
+Watching the video has taught me about the [keycode.info](http://keycode.info/) site that Wes Bos made which will make that process easier.